oroinc/documentation/user_guide/system_entities_leads.rst

 - :ref:`Manage <user-guide-leads-actions>` existing leads, particularly, import and export lead records and assign them different activities

-- Analyse details of the records with OroCRM :ref:`reports <user-guide-leads-reports>`
+- Analyse details of the lead records with OroCRM :ref:`reports <user-guide-leads-reports>`

 - Use leads in :ref:`workflows <user-guide-leads-workflows>`